rantsandruse/pytorch_lstm_01intro/README.md

 # Learning Pytorch in Ten Days: Day 1 - How to train a basic LSTM tagger
-(and the relationship between NLL Loss, cross entropy loss and softmax)
+And the relationship between NLL Loss, cross entropy loss and softmax...

 ##  Introduction